StDavidsLogo-w200h220.png

 Would you like to take a class?

-Our friends at Celtic Junction are now offering classes on Celtic topics.
+Our friends at Celtic Junction offer classes on Celtic topics.
 Check them out at https://celticjunction.org/college/

 The Great Plains Welsh Heritage Project is offering books on Welsh American history for research and geneaology.
 You pay only for shipping.